 Methamphetamine, more commonly known as meth, is a central nervous system stimulant.
-It’s classified as a Schedule II drug and can only legally be obtained through a prescription.
+The DEA classifies meth as a Schedule II drug that requires a prescription.
 With limited medical use, the drug is more closely associated with much of the negative stigma that surrounds addiction.
-Most of the methamphetamine that is abused in the US comes from homegrown laboratories of varying sizes.
+Most of the methamphetamine comes from homegrown laboratories of varying sizes.
 Addiction to methamphetamine has become more widespread in recent years, despite efforts to control its growth.

 Amphetamines were first synthesized in 1887.
 While their potency and effect was clear, no proper medical use was determined.

 Between 1919 and 1930, methamphetamine was developed by a pharmacologist in Japan.
 The determination was to use the drug to treat both asthma and narcolepsy.
 In 1932, Benzedrine was introduced as an over-the-counter amphetamine to treat nasal and bronchial congestion associated with colds.

 By World War II, meth and other amphetamines are given to Allied bomber pilots to sustain them on longer flights.
 However, it was quickly identified that pilots on these substances become too irritable to properly channel their aggression.

 Between 1945 and 1950, Japan experienced its first meth epidemic.
 This spread quickly to Guam, the US Marshall Islands and America’s West Coast.

 In the 1950s, meth was still being used to treat obesity, sinus inflammation, and narcolepsy.
 These pills began to be sold for non-medical purposes to anyone who wanted to stay awake and keep active.

 Throughout the 1960s, doctors in California prescribed methamphetamine injections to treat addiction to heroin.
 During this time, the use soared among subcultures, such as students and biker gangs.